Activity Based Home Design

 Not so fast.
 I think we can design a better space using activity based home design, more specifically using activity patterns.

-Activity based home design is part of the design brief process.
+Activity based home design is part of the Design Brief Workshop and the design brief process.

 Let's see how using activity patterns can be the difference between your living space being a bland rectangle with a TV and a sofa, and your living space being a haven of relaxation for your and your family.